GrumpyMeow/proxmox-tips/homeassistant-diskspace-notification.md

 # Introduction
 I just got an error in Homeassistant about the file-system being readonly.
-This was caused by Homeassistant running out-of-disk-space in the VM.
-I wanted to have received a notification for this.
+This was caused by Homeassistant running out-of-disk-space in the VM as the disk was only 32gb.
+I would've liked to have received a notification for this.
+To resolve the error itself i increased the sized of the disk with another 2gb.

 # Sensors
 I would expect that Homeassistant or "Home Assistant Supervisor" to provide information about diskspace, but apparently not.